chinamike65/hugo-tuolesi/content/book3/book3en.md

 You can do it while you are lying down, and you can do it while you are reading.

 We sometimes read the biographies of Buddhas, Bodhisattvas and great achievers, such as the biographies of Buddha Shakyamuni.
 At this time, we should pay attention to two aspects.
-One is to study Buddha Sakyamuni, and the second is to rejoice in Buddha. merit.
+One is to study Buddha Sakyamuni, and the second is to rejoice in Buddha's achievement.

 The same is true when reading the biography of Master Tsongkhapa.
 The first is to learn about Master Tsongkhapa.
-What books and sutras he has read and studied in his life, we should also read and study them.
-The second is to follow Master Tsongkhapa’s instructions. merit.
+What books and sutras did he read and study in his life?
+We should also read and study them.
+The second is to follow Master Tsongkhapa’s instructions.

-In addition, when cultivating with joy, it is easy to find the target of one's heart.
+In addition, when meditating with joy, it is easy to find the target of one's mind.

 For example, if we want to rejoice in the merits and virtues of monks, just think about the merits of monks in all the temples in the world, including those in Tibetan and Han regions.
 Such a moment of joy can accumulate a lot of blessings.